dropshipping vs affiliate marketing

 No cost for being an affiliate

-However, as an affiliate marketer, you are responsible for marketing expenses since you’re driving traffic to the merchant’s website.
-Fortunately, these costs can often be deducted as business expenses during tax season.
+However, as an affiliate marketer, you are responsible for marketing expenses since you're driving traffic to the merchant's website.

-Excellent source of passive income
+Potentially reliable source of passive income

 An affiliate marketing business can be a great way to earn passive income.
 Initially, you need to set up ads or create content to drive sales.
 Once that's in place, your ads can keep running and generating revenue in the background.

-You don’t have to create or ship products.
-Your main task is to direct highly targeted traffic to the merchant’s landing page to boost conversions.
+You don't have to create or ship products.
+Your main task is to direct targeted traffic to the merchant's landing page to boost conversions.

 No customer support to worry about

-If the customer isn’t satisfied with their product, the merchant handles the refund.
+If the customer isn't satisfied with their product, the merchant handles the refund.
 If a customer needs help with a specific aspect, the merchant is responsible for helping them.
-Thus, when it comes to customer inquiries, all you need to do is direct customers to the merchant.
+So, when it comes to customer inquiries, all you need to do is direct customers to the merchant.

 Affiliate marketing cons